Types Of Shipping Explained – All the Options For SMBs in 2025

 If you have a brick-and-mortar location, customers can pick up their orders from your store, which can help reduce last mile costs and concerns.

-But what about offering your own delivery or using a local courier?
+How to choose between managing your own deliveries or using a local courier?
 Let’s take a closer look at these two options.

 Local delivery options: outsource or DIY?